Plasma window: Properties

 The physical properties of the plasma window vary depending on application.
 The initial patent cited temperatures around 15,000 K.

 The only limit to the size of the plasma window are current energy limitations as generating the window consumes around 20 kilowatts per inch (8 kW/cm) in the diameter of a round window.

 The plasma window emits a bright glow, with the color being dependent on the gas used.

-Similarity to "force fields"
+Similarity to fictional "force fields"

 In science fiction, such as the television series Star Trek, a fictional technology known as the "force field" is often used as a device.
 In some cases it is used as an external "door" to hangars on spacecraft, to prevent the ship's internal atmosphere from venting into outer space.
 Plasma windows could theoretically serve such a purpose if enough energy were available to produce them.
 The StarTram proposal plans on use of a power-demanding MHD window over a multi-meter diameter launch tube periodically, but briefly at a time, to prevent excessive loss of vacuum during the moments when a mechanical shutter temporarily opens in advance of a hypervelocity spacecraft.